MQingLing/OddJobsJeeve/README.md

     - **Canvas** was used to draw graphics via scripting(js).
 For instance, background the the web game
 - [DOM](https://www.w3schools.com/js/js_htmldom.asp)
     - **DOM** comprise the structure and content of a document on the web.
-- Recorder
+- Voice recorder
     - **Recorder** was used to record the music played in the web game.

 ## Testing

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
+1. Sign up form:
-    1. Go to the "Contact Us" page
+    1. Go to the "Login" page and press the "Sign up" button
     2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    3. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

-## Credits
+This project works on chrome in desktop and samsung mobile view.

+Chrome has this policy where they dont allow autoplay so even though we wanted the music to be autoplayed, we are unable to implement it in chrome.
+So we decided to scrap the autoplay idea and just have the users play the music by themselves.

-### Content
+### Credits and Content
 - [CodePen](https://codepen.io/)
    - Reference for the signup section
+- Youtube account (https://www.youtube.com/watch?v=w-OKdSHRlfA) from freeCodeCamp.org by Poth on Programming
+  - Reference for the game

 ### Media
 - Credit to Hanisah for the lottie animation and photoshop avatar inculding background
 - Credit to Qing Ling for the adobe illustrator for the game items
+- Credit to Font Awesome for providing good free icons!

 ### Acknowledgements

-- I received inspiration for this project from platformer game **mario**
+- We received inspiration for this project from platformer game **mario**